konstantinbe/white/README.md

 By default, `white` uses 2 spaces per tab for *Ruby* and *CoffeeScript* files, and 4 spaces per tab for the rest.

+## Cleaning only Changed Files (Git)

+Make sure `white` and `git-white` scripts are in your path, then simply do:

+    git-white

+All changed files will be cleaned.

 ## Configuration

 As of release 0.1 it is not possible to customize the behavior other than